picwell/pyboretum/README.md

 Currently, pyboretum trees expect the data to be numeric (with plans to support string-encoded categorical features in the future).

 #### Specifying a Splitter
 When we fit a tree, in addition to passing `X` and `y` (our "features" and "target" data, respectively), we also specify a splitter (defaults to `MSESplitter`).
 Each splitter will partition the data to optimize a different objective, and this is where users can create their own custom splitters tailored to a particular problem at hand.

+The currently offered splitters are all for regression tasks, although the interface can easily be applied to classification tasks (and we welcome splitter contributions if you decide to create your own!)

 In the cells below, we will generate two different trees to minimize *mean squared error* and *mean absolute error*, two different splitters that are included out-of-the-box in pyboretum.